 BSM: Basic Service Management

 How to operate any enterprise, described from the point of view of the services it delivers.
 After all, delivery is what success is all about.
-This seminar describes the basic principles of service management (for IT or anywhere else), based on Rob England's book, BSM
+This workshop describes the author's simpler model for basic service management (for IT or anywhere else), based on Rob England's book, BSM.

 Dead Cat Syndrome